Developments in Development: Exclusion

 Developments in Development is a “weekly” column recapping real estate, housing, planning, zoning and construction news.

-That’s the ultra watered down takeaway from the updated maps from the UC Berkeley Urban Displacement Project, which used 2015 date to study displacement.
+That’s the ultra-watered-down takeaway from the updated maps from the UC Berkeley Urban Displacement Project, which used 2015 data to study displacement.
 The center published maps in 2015 using 2013 data detailing the level of gentrification of various neighborhoods in the region.
 At the time, the Mission was already considered to be at an advanced gentrification level.
 That holds true still.

 Unless you want to compare it to the square footage of office space being built.
 One estimate by investor and housing writer Kim-Mai Cutler has that adding up to 30,000 workers’ worth of space for 2017-2018 — in which case 7,000 units start to look a little less rosy.